Mission, Vision & Values

 Faculty

 Sara Caplan (she/her) is a contemporary dancer, choreographer, and teaching artist originally from Dedham, MA.
 She received her BA Theatre: Dance Performance and her BS in Biology from The Pennsylvania State University in 2013 and her MFA in Dance from the College at Brockport in 2017.
-She has performed in works choreographed by Kendra Portier, Laura Petersen (NY), Maura Keefe, and Beth Gill.
-Since moving to Seattle Sara has performed in Soft Concrete III, Velocity’s Bridge Project, and Full Tilt.
-She has presented works in various theatres and urban venues in Pennsylvania and New York as well as in Seattle.
-Sara has 10 years of experience teaching in studio and has taught at the Pennsylvania State University, The College at Brockport, Hobart and William Smith Colleges, and Slippery Rock University.
+Caplan has performed in works choreographed by Elisha Clark Halpin, Sherone Price, Laura Peterson, Juanita Suárez, Maura Keefe, Kendra Portier, Mariah Maloney, Beth Gill, Elise Beers AachixQaaduug, Lucille Jun, Bri Wilson, Shenandoah Harris, Madeleine Gregor, and Anja Kellner-Rogers.
+She currently dances for Karin Stevens Dance and collaborates on various independent movement projects.
+She has presented works in various theatres and urban venues, as well as virtually, in Pennsylvania, New York, and Seattle.
+Sara has more than 10 years of experience teaching in studio and has taught at the Pennsylvania State University, The College at Brockport, Hobart and William Smith Colleges, and Slippery Rock University.

 View full bio